Matt Leinart: 2001–2003 seasons

-Junior and senior seasons
+2004 season

 The Trojans started Leinart's junior season (2004) with victories in their first three games.
 On September 25, the Trojans played Stanford.
 After Stanford took a 28–17 halftime lead, Leinart sparked the offense with a 51-yard pass to Steve Smith and scored on a one-yard sneak to cut the Cardinal lead to four points.
 Leinart and the Trojans were able to take the lead on a LenDale White rushing touchdown and held on for the victory, 31–28.
 Leinart completed 24 of 30 passes.

 Leinart finished the final regular season game against UCLA, but was held without a touchdown pass for the first time in 25 starts.
 Nonetheless, Leinart was invited to New York for the Heisman ceremony, along with teammate Reggie Bush, Oklahoma's freshman running back sensation Adrian Peterson, quarterback and incumbent Heisman winner Jason White, and Utah's quarterback Alex Smith.
 In what many had considered one of the more competitive Heisman races, Leinart became the sixth USC player to claim the Heisman Trophy.

 In 2004, USC went wire-to-wire at No. 1 in the polls and earned a bid to the BCS title game at the Orange Bowl against Oklahoma, which was also 12–0.
 A dream matchup on paper (including White vs. Leinart, which was to be the first time two Heisman winners would play against each other), the Orange Bowl turned out to be a rout, as Leinart threw for five touchdown passes on 18-for-35 passing and 332 yards to lead the Trojans to a 55–19 victory.
 Leinart received Orange Bowl MVP honors and the Trojans claimed their first BCS National Championship and second straight No. 1 finish in the AP, extending their winning streak to 22 games.
 This victory and BCS championship were later vacated as a result of the Reggie Bush scandal (though the AP national championship still stands).
+He won Pac-10 Offensive Player of the Year for the second consecutive season but shared it with Reggie Bush.